manami-project/anime-offline-database/README.md

 ```

 ## Other projects using this database
+If you have a project that uses this database and you want to add it to this list, please read the [contribution guidelines](./.github/CONTRIBUTING.md) first.

 |Project|Author/Maintainer|Short description|
 |----|----|----|
 |[adb-aws-lambda](https://github.com/manami-project/adb-aws-lambda)|[manami-project](https://github.com/manami-project)|REST service for querying this database up and running in minutes using AWS Lambda.|